liu-kristina/liu-kristina/README.md

 ## About Me
 📊 Data Scientist (Forecasting with ARIMA and XGBoost, NLP, Computer Vision)
 <br>
-🧑‍🔬 Scientist (Chemistry and Biomedical Imaging)
+🧑‍🔬 Scientist - Applied Physics and Chemistry (Surface NMR and Medical Imaging)

 <p>